Blobfolio/blob-common/docs/SANITIZE.md

 ## email()

 Sanitize an email address.
-This will remove invalid characters, quotes and apostrophes, conver to lowercase, and ensure that the host is a FQDN.
+This will remove invalid characters, quotes and apostrophes, convert to lowercase, and ensure that the host is a FQDN.

+This is a little more restrictive than the pure spec and PHP's native `FILTER_SANITIZE_EMAIL`.
+Local parts (the user) can contain `A-Z`, `0-9`, and the following special characters: `. ! # $ % & * + - = ? _ ~`.
+Anything else, including comments like `user(blabla)@foo.com`, will be stripped, but won't otherwise cause a validation failure.

+Unicode/IDN hosts are A-OK if the PHP extension `INTL` is installed, but will be converted to Punycode/ASCII format.

+IP addresses and hosts with invalid suffix structures will be considered invalid.

 #### Arguments